SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Quantum Physics Applications

 Obviously, this is one of the few algorithms that cannot operate with an MPO description.
 For this reason, SeeMPS offers some classes that describe nearest-neighbor interacting terms, such as \rtt{api/class/seemps.hamiltonians.ConstantNNHamiltonian}{ConstantNNHamiltonian} and \rtt{api/class/seemps.hamiltonians.ConstantTIHamiltonian}{ConstantTIHamiltonian}.
 These specific Hamiltonians can be fed into the 2nd and 3rd order Trotter expansion objects \rtt{api/class/seemps.evolution.Trotter2ndOrder}{Trotter2ndOrder}and \rtt{api/class/seemps.evolution.Trotter3rdOrder}{Trotter3rdOrder}, to evolve an MPS for a brief period of time.

-\subsection{Quantum computer emulation}
+\subsection{Quantum Computer Emulation}

 MPS can be used to classically simulate weakly entangled computations, as already pointed out by Vidal in Ref.~\cite{vidal2003}.
-SeeMPS's architecture is particularly well suited for this task: (i) a single \texttt{MPO} can represent a layer of quantum gates that are encoded with low bond dimension; (ii) several of these layers can be chained into an \texttt{MPOList} to represent a quantum circuit and (iii) our standard contraction and simplification routines can be used to study how circuits act on an \texttt{MPS} quantum register with moderate resources in a very expressive way.
+SeeMPS's architecture is particularly well suited for this task: (i) a single \texttt{MPO} can represent a layer of quantum gates that are encoded with low bond dimension; (ii) several of these layers can be chained into an \texttt{MPOList} to represent a quantum circuit and (iii) our standard contraction and \jj{compression} routines can be used to study how circuits act on an \texttt{MPS} quantum register with moderate resources in a \jj{convenient and flexible} way.

 With these tools, SeeMPS implements a framework for variational quantum algorithms that is quite flexible.
 The main class is the \rtt{api/class/seemps.register.ParameterizedLayeredCircuit}{ParameterizedLayeredCircuit}, which is a collection of unitary operations with and without parameters.
 Among the latter, we find layers with local gates on each qubit (\rtt{api/class/seemps.register.LocalRotationsLayer}{LocalRotationsLayer}), layers with entangling gates in a 1D nearest-neighbourgh architecture (\rtt{api/class/seemps.register.TwoQubitGatesLayer}{TwoQubitGatesLayer}), a multi-qubit gate implementing evolution with a generic MPO Hamiltonian (\rtt{api/class/seemps.register.HamiltonianEvolutionLayer}{HamiltonianEvolutionLayer}), and generic, parameter free layers encoded as MPO (\rtt{api/class/seemps.register.ParameterFreeMPO}{ParameterFreeMPO}).